 Paying your balance in full keeps your credit utilization ratio (the percentage of your total credit lines that you're currently using) low—the smaller, the better.

 Example.
 Say you have one card with a $6,000 credit limit and a $3,000 balance.
 Another card has an $11,000 limit, and you have a $1,100 balance on it.
 The first card has a 50% ratio, which is high and bad.
 The second has a 10% ratio, which is good.
-You can raise your score by paying down the card with the higher ratio.
+You can raise your scores by paying down the card with the higher ratio.

-Though, be careful with this tactic: if you've missed payments or if your score is trending downward, the card issuer might think you're about to have a financial crisis, and you're desperate to get more credit.
+Though, be careful with this tactic: If you've missed payments or if your scores are trending downward, the card issuer might think you're about to have a financial crisis and you're desperate to get more credit.
 As a result, the issuer might decrease your credit limits.
-So, make sure your financial situation appears stable before asking for an increase.
+Make sure your financial situation appears stable before asking for an increase.

 It's usually a bad idea to close older credit card accounts.
 You might think of this step as cleaning up your credit.
 But in the case of credit cards, it usually helps to hold on to older accounts for a long time, which gives you a more established credit history.

 One way to begin rebuilding credit is to get a credit card.
 When you make purchases, you essentially borrow money from the credit card company and pay interest on the amount until you pay it back.
 Unsecured credit cards are riskier for the credit card company because if you don't pay, the credit card company can't do anything other than sue you for the balance.
 If you file for bankruptcy, unsecured credit card debts typically are discharged (wiped out).
 It's relatively easy to get an unsecured credit card after completing a bankruptcy; many people are surprised to find their mailboxes flooded with offers.

 Though, think about whether you need a new card.
 If you don't currently have a credit card, it might make sense to apply for one.
-But if you already have one or more credit cards, applying for an additional card won't help your credit score, and it might lower it some.
+But if you already have one or more credit cards, applying for an additional card won't help your credit scores, and it might lower them some.
 Here's why: Around 10% of your FICO credit score is based on new credit or new credit inquiries.
-Because taking out new credit or making a lot of credit inquiries might suggest that you're urgently seeking more credit, these actions negatively affects your credit score.
+Because taking out new credit or making a lot of credit inquiries might suggest that you're urgently seeking more credit, these actions negatively affect your credit score.

 If you decide it's worthwhile to get a new credit card, but can't qualify for a regular unsecured card, think about getting a secured card.
 With a secured credit card, you deposit a sum of money with a credit union or bank.
 You then get a credit card with a credit limit for a percentage of the amount you deposit—as low as 50% and as high as 120% (typically as a promotional incentive).
-People who have bad or no credit will have an easier time getting a secured credit card because they're less risky for the bank.
+People with bad or no credit will have an easier time getting a secured credit card because they're less risky for the bank.
 The main benefit is that payments are reported to the credit bureaus without requiring the cardholder to incur more debt.

-One major downside of secured credit cards, though, is that some creditors don't accept or give much weight to credit history established with a secured credit card.
+One major downside of secured credit cards is that some creditors don't accept or give much weight to the credit history established with a secured credit card.
 Before you apply for a particular card, ask the card issuer if it reports to the three nationwide credit reporting agencies: Equifax, Experian, and TransUnion.
 If the issuer doesn't, you've lost the key benefit of having a secured card.

 Although creditors typically report both your name and the cosigner's name to credit reporting agencies, confirm in writing with the creditor that the account will be reported in your name.

-These loans are usually a win-win for the borrower and lender: you get a better credit score, and the lender doesn't have to shoulder much risk because it can simply reclaim the funds in the account if you default on the loan.
+These loans are usually a win-win for the borrower and lender: you get better credit scores, and the lender doesn't have to shoulder much risk because it can simply reclaim the funds in the account if you default on the loan.
 But if you don't make the payment by the due date each month, the lender will report the late or missed payment to the credit reporting agencies, and your credit won't improve.